kin-cs/data_science_notebooks/GCP/readme.md

 ```

 ### In Datalab, writing file in GCS
-after saving it into the datalab's disk, then:
+1. after saving it into the datalab's disk, then:
 ```python
 !gsutil cp 'text.csv' 'gs://path-to-your-bucket/test.csv'
 ```
+2. using Dask to save it in GCS

 Creating/generating API in GCP
 --------------------------